Create, don’t consume

 By “forms” I am really referring to Platonic forms, but I don’t want this to divulge into a philosophical discussion.
 So let me make my definition a little more practical:

-Creation is a process where things are composed or destroyed to form conceptually different things
+Creation is a process where things are composed to form conceptually different things

-By this definition, we can see that Creation really boils down to things being composed or destroyed.
+By this definition, we can see that creation really boils down to things being composed (or destroyed).
 These things can be anything: actions, words, lines, atoms, bricks, thoughts, genes, movements, experiences.
-Really, the number of things that exist which can compose or be destroyed approaches infinity.
+Really, the number of things that exist which can compose approaches infinity.
 Which means if you break down everything you do, think, or feel into these things, you realize you’re literally creating your life as it unfolds.
-Consciousness itself is Creation.
+Consciousness itself is a reality creation engine.

 You can’t avoid it.
 You are a creator whether you like it or not.
 It’s likely your creative machinery has been hijacked by producing poor regurgitations of things you’ve consumed, but the machinery is still there, nonetheless.
-In future writings, I’ll go into how language and the language center of our brain prove you have an inner creator.
+In future writings, I’ll go into how language, and how our brain encodes it, proves we all have an inner creator.
 In fact, all communication is creation.
 For now though, it’s enough to know that your brain can’t help but create.
-Let’s try to take back control.
+So now, let’s try to take back control!

 An example of a non-obvious creative act is memorizing something.
 You can simply do it by brute force or rote methods, but transforming it into a creative act by using mnemonics, the method of loci, or memory palace techniques flexes your imagination muscle and more optimally encodes the information in your brain.
 If you consume by adding to your memory palace in an elaborately encoded way, you’re performing Creative Consumption.